atulchin/shadow-noob/README.md

 `:dev-http` specifies that `target/` will be served at http://localhost:8080 .

-Copy index.html and style.css from assets/ to target/
+Copy index.html, style.css, and bitpack.png from assets/ to target/

 ### REPL